Stan: going further

 Footnotes

-2. note we make sure no datapoints have value zero or one as under certain parameter values of the beta distribution, this can lead to a zero density point which Stan is not able to handle.↩︎
+2. note that we make sure no datapoints have value zero or one as under certain parameter values of the beta distribution, this can lead to a zero density point which Stan is not able to handle.↩︎